Brent Stockstill: 2017

 Stockstill once again suffered an injury in a game against Syracuse where he suffered a cracked sternum and injuries to his shoulder.
 He proceeded to miss the next six games before returning for the Blue Raiders game against UTEP.
 He finished the season with 1,672 passing yards, 16 touchdowns, and 8 interceptions.

 2018

 Stockstill played in all 14 of the Blue Raiders game in 2018, only leaving the game against FIU to a lower body injury.
 Stockstill had another career year with the Blue Raiders, throwing for 3,544 yards, 29 touchdowns, and 10 interceptions en route to being named to the Conference USA's Most Valuable Player.

+College statistics

 Coaching career

 Stockstill began his coaching career at Florida Atlantic under Lane Kiffin as an offensive player personnel assistant in 2019.
 He joined the coaching staff at South Florida under first-year head coach Jeff Scott as an offensive quality control analyst in 2020 after Kiffin left Florida Atlantic for Ole Miss.

 Stockstill was named the wide receivers coach at his alma mater Middle Tennessee State on January 9, 2021.
 He was reassigned to quarterbacks coach and added the title of passing game coordinator in 2022.

+Stockstill was not retained by Derek Mason following the 2023 season, and was later hired by Ole Miss as an offensive analyst.
+However, on May 18, 2024, Stockstill was hired by the Indianapolis Colts to serve as a defensive assistant.